yalemethods/SOP/test.md

 The first question must always be a consent form; updated templates for consent forms are available at the website of the [Yale Human Research Protection Program](https://your.yale.edu/research-support/human-research).

-For all "covariate" questions with appropriate analogues in the ANES/MTurkES survey instrument, it is recommended that the researcher use the ANES/MTurkES specification.
-The MTurkES specification was specifically designed for use on Qualtrics and MTurk. [[citation??]]
+For all "covariate" questions with appropriate analogues in the ANES (or online-formatted pseudo-ANES) survey instrument, it is recommended that the researcher use questions matching those specifications.

 At this stage, it is essential to ensure that survey questions aim at the appropriate inferential target, and that answer choices allow for clear measurement of the outcome of interest.
 A PAP may be helpful in determining if this is the case.
 When in doubt, the research should consult the established literature in the field for proper terminology, as well as with colleagues familiar with the topic.
 If there is no clear consensus, randomization of question wording or response options may be useful in testing.